Teen Beat (song)

 "Teen Beat" is a 1959 instrumental number by Sandy Nelson.
 Released on Original Sound Records, it rose to number 4 on the Billboard Hot 100 chart in 1959.
 It sold over one million copies, and was awarded a gold disc.
 In addition, the song made #17 on the R&B Singles Chart and #9 on the UK Singles Chart.
 The song also made #36 on the Billboard Year-End Hot 100 singles of 1959.
 The guitar was played on the recording by co-writer Richard Podolor, later a songwriter and record producer, and the piano was by Bruce Johnston.

 A re-recorded version, released as a single in 1964 and titled "Teen Beat '65", also made the Billboard and Cashbox charts.

+DTV, in 1984, set the instrumental number to the playing cards from Alice in Wonderland and Thru the Mirror.